Tuning Process Instructions¶

 - Reduce the P term by a further 25%

 Each time the P term is changed set the I term equal to the P term.
 Those parameters can be changed on ground and preferably disarmed.
-A confident pilot could set them in flight with GCS or CH6 tuning knob.
+A confident pilot could set them in flight with GCS or transmitter tuning knob (see Transmitter based tuning section).

-The ch6 tuning knob may be used to make these adjustments.
-If this is done set the minimum value of the tuning range to the current safe value and the upper range to approximately 4 times the current value.
+If using Transmitter based tuning , set the minimum value of the tuning range to the current safe value and the upper range to approximately 4 times the current value.
 Be careful not to move the slider before the parameter list is refreshed to recover the set value.
-Ensure the ch6 tuning is switched off before setting the parameter value or the tuning may immediately overwrite it.
+Ensure the transmitter tuning is switched off before setting the parameter value or the tuning may immediately overwrite it.

 If the aircraft appears stable enough to attempt autotune follow the instructions in the autotune page.

 There a number of problems that can prevent Autotune from providing a good tune.
-Some of the reason autotune can fail are:
+Some of the reasons Autotune can fail are:

 - High levels of gyro noise.